FREQUENTLY ASKED QUESTIONS

 No. Many studies have been done on this subject.
 It has never been scientifically shown that eating garlic will repel mosquitoes.
 Spraying garlic on foliage does keep mosquitoes from the sprayed area however.

 Put the lid on tight, store it in a cool place and it should last for about two years.
 In a refrigerator at 40 degrees, it will last several years.
-Do not let it freeze.
+Do not let it freeze as the packaging may break from expansion.

 Use 30 – 40 ml of Mosquito Barrier for each liter of liquid.
+This would work out to 120-160 ml of product for a full sprayer of this size.
 If infested you may double up on this amount.
 Wait 3 – 4 days before re-applying.

 Yes, for normal sized yards a pump style of sprayer is recommended.
 For larger yards, a back pack style of sprayer is more convenient.
 They are available at hardware and nursery outlets or at our on-line store, www.ucorganic.ca.